-Arthur William Chapman was licensee when the hotel was forced to shut-shop by the NSW Licensing Reduction Board.
-Its bar ran dry and its closed for business on June 30 1928.
+During the 1920s the freehold of the pub was owned by William Joseph Doyle.
+Arthur William Chapman was licensee when the hotel was forced to shut by the NSW Licensing Reduction Board.
+It closed for business on June 30 1928.

-If you would like to support my work, you can leave a small tip here of $2, or several small tips, just increase the amount as you like.
+If you would like to support my work, you can leave a small ‘bar tip’ here of $2, or several small tips, just increase the amount as you like.
 Your generous patronage of my work and research, however small it appears to you, will greatly help me with my continuing costs.

 Categories: NSW hotels